nuuuwan/news_lk3_data/README.md

 *2024-05-08 20:33:00* · [`adaderanalk`](https://www.adaderana.lk/news/99089/shooting-in-ahungalla-leaves-one-person-dead) · `en`

-One person was shot dead by unidentified gunmen in Bogahapitiya area of Ahungalla, the police said.
+One person was shot dead by unidentified gunmen in Bogahapitiya area of Ahungalla on Wednesday evening (08), the police said.

+Reportedly, the victim has succumbed to injuries upon admission to the Balapitiya Base Hospital.

 ◼️